 – Place a potty puzzle or toy outside the crate for your pup to play with while he goes.

-Crate Train Your Puppy
+Train Your pup

 There are a few factors you’ll want to consider before moving your puppy’s crate out of the bedroom.
-The first is whether or not your puppy is crate-trained.
-If he is, then moving him out of his bedroom will be a very easy task – simply remove his current crate and put him in a new one.
+The first is whether or not your pup is -trained.
+If he is, then moving him out of his bedroom will be a very easy task – simply remove his current one and put him in a new one.
 If he isn’t crate-trained.
 It may be necessary to start by teaching him an object lesson – for example, putting something solid in his food dish when he gets up in the morning so he knows that eating out of the bowl is not going to be an option.

 What To Do If The Puppy Is Whining After Moving The Crate Out

 If your dog is whining after moving the puppy crate out of his bedroom.
 Here are three easy tips to help.
 First, understand why your dog is whining.
 If you can determine where the problem is.
-You can work on solving it while the crate is still in his bedroom.
-If that’s not possible or if you don’t have time to solve the problem right away, move the crate out of his bedroom and into another room as soon as possible.
+You can work on solving it while it is still in his bedroom.
+If that’s not possible or if you don’t have time to solve the problem right away, move it out of his bedroom and into another room as soon as possible.
 Second, be sure to provide a good home for your new puppy before moving him into his new home.
 Make sure there are plenty of toys, water dishes, and food available for him to play with when he arrives.
 Finally, make sure you follow up with regular Check-Ins to make sure your pup is adjusting well and that he’s healthy and happy.

 One reason to put your pup in a crate is when you are traveling or when you have other family members over.
 If you’re not able to keep your pup with you all the time.
-Putting him in his crate should be one of your top priorities.
+Putting him in his should be one of your top priorities.

 How To Move The Puppy Crate Away From The Bedroom